-SSH is a popular program used to securely connect between UNIX machines.
-It does not generally use Kerberos, although later versions include that as an option.
+SSH is a popular program used to securely connect between machines.
+Modern versions are capable of using Kerberos to authenticate.

 Generally, ssh involves users generating public/private key pairs and using them to authenticate: however, on the dialups, the sshd will ask you for your password instead.
 (The reason for this is that you need to get Kerberos tickets to be able to do things like read your files and incorporate your mail, and you can't get tickets without typing your password.)